Pala Empire

 Administration of Pala Empire

-1. The Pala Empire followed a feudal system of governance.
-The empire was divided into several provinces, each of which was ruled by provincial governors known as “Mahasamanta.”
+1. The Pala Empire followed a system where land and power were divided among different leaders.
+The large area of the empire was split into several regions, each led by a governor known as a “Mahasamanta.”

-2. At the center of the empire was the emperor, who held supreme authority.
-The emperor was assisted by a council of ministers, including the prime minister (Mahapratihara) and other high officials.
+2. At the top was the emperor, who had the final authority.
+The emperor got help from an advisory group of important people, like the prime minister (Mahapratihara) and other top officials.

 Matsyanyaya: From the death of King Shashanka to the rise of the Pala dynasty, the politics of Bengal was in a chaotic state.
 This period was roughly between 650 and 750 AD for nearly 100 years.
-In 750 AD, Gopal, the founder of the Pala Dynasty, ascended the throne and freed Bengal from this anarchy, establishing peace and order in the land.
+In 750 AD, Gopal ascended the throne and freed Bengal from this anarchy.
+He established peace and order in the land.
 The Sanskrit term “Matsya Nyaya” (literally, “fish justice“) describes the fish’s predatory behavior toward smaller fish.

 Religion of Pala Empire:

-1. Buddhism was the predominant religion of the Pala Empire, and the dynasty was known for its strong patronage of Mahayana Buddhism.
-Buddhism was the state religion of the Pala Empire.
-The Palas were devout Buddhists.
+1. Buddhism was the main religion during the Pala Empire time.
+Buddhism was the official religion of the Pala Empire.
+The Palas were very devoted Buddhists.

-4. Dharmapala welcomed the Buddhist philosopher Haribhadra.
-Dharmapala founded Vikramshila and Sompur Mahavihara.
+5. Dharmapala welcomed the Buddhist philosopher Haribhadra.
+Dharmapala started Vikramshila and Sompur Mahavihara.

 Art and architecture of Palas:

-• The first two centuries of Pala period art were dominated by Buddhist art, while Hindu art dominated the last two centuries.
+• The first two centuries focused mainly on Buddhist art.
+Hindu art became more common in the last two centuries.

-• Notable Mahaviharas include Nalanda, Vikramshila, Somapura, Traikutaka, Devikota, Pandita, Fullabadi, and Jagaddala Vihara.
+• Some important monasteries were Nalanda, Vikramshila, Somapura, Traikutaka, Devikota, Pandita and Fullabadi Jagaddala Vihara.

-• The architectural plan of the Somapura Mahavihara at Paharpur, a creation of Dharmapala, influenced the architecture of neighboring countries like Myanmar and Indonesia.
+• The design of the Somapura Mahavihara at Paharpur, was created under Dharmapala.
+This influenced neighboring countries like Myanmar and Indonesia.

-• The Buddhist Viharas in the Pala Empire played a significant role in the propagation of Buddhism in Nepal, Tibet, and Sri Lanka.
+• The Buddhist monasteries in the Pala Empire played an important part in spreading Buddhism in Nepal, Tibet, and Sri Lanka.

-• Examples of Pala art include the rock-cave temple at Kahalgaon, the Ardhamandapa of Vishnupad Temple at Gaya, and the brick-built medieval Siva temple at Konch.
+• Some examples of Pala art include the rock cave temple at Kahalgaon, the covered walkway of the Vishnupad Temple at Gaya, and the brick medieval Shiva temple at Konch.

 • Sompur Mahavihar is now a UNESCO World Heritage Site located in present-day Bangladesh.

-• These great Mahaviharas were destroyed by Turkish invaders Bakhtiyar Khilji as a fortress.
+• These important Buddhist centers were ruined by the Turkish intruder Bakhtiyar Khilji as he made them into a stronghold.

-• Mahipala constructed many temples and other structures in Kashi.
-The Vishnupada temple in Gaya has a hemispherical mandap that resembles an umbrella.
+• The Vishnupada temple in Gaya has a dome-shaped building that looks like an umbrella.

 Paintings of Pala dynasty